lionell-paquit/populate_date_dimension/README.md

 # populate_date_dimension
-Populate date dimension in the data warehouse using R
+Populate Date dimension or Calendar Table in the data warehouse using R

 Languages:
-Spanish
+  - Spanish
-French
+  - French
-German
+  - German